jackw01/MicroMonitor/README.md

 * Lightweight app with low CPU and memory usage
 * Works on every Intel Mac with macOS 10.10 or newer

-Note: MicroMonitor is not under active development (I finished it over a year ago but have not released it until now) and is unlikely to be updated in the future unless updates are necessary to ensure compatibility with new versions of macOS.
+Note: MicroMonitor is not under active development and is unlikely to be updated in the future unless updates are necessary to ensure compatibility with new versions of macOS.

 MicroMonitor is released under the GPL v3 license.
 Uses [SMCWrapper](https://github.com/FergusInLondon/SMCWrapper) by @FergusInLondon.